-- The site should be brought forward in line with a masterplan to be produced covering the whole allocation.
-The masterplan must be agreed by the local planning authority prior to the granting of planning permission for any part of the site. - The development should be supported by a landscape and green infrastructure framework incorporating structured tree planting, on-site open space, formal and informal play and pedestrian and cycle connectivity within and where possible outside the site. - 3.
+- 1. The site should be brought forward in line with a masterplan to be produced covering the whole allocation.
+The masterplan must be agreed by the local planning authority prior to the granting of planning permission for any part of the site. - 2.
+The development should be supported by a landscape and green infrastructure framework incorporating structured tree planting, on-site open space, formal and informal play and pedestrian and cycle connectivity within and where possible outside the site. - 3.
 The design of the development should provide an 'organic' extension to the town.
 It should utilise important key vistas into the adjoining open countryside and provide a rural transition zone between the development and the wider countryside.
 Particular attention should be given to the nature and quality of boundary treatments.

-- 4. The site is in Flood Zone 1.
-Residual surface water should drain to the river Wyre. - 4. - 5.
+4. The site is in Flood Zone 1.
+Residual surface water should drain to the river Wyre.
+4 5.
 The site does not have any nature conservation designations.
 Potential ecological impacts should be considered due to the greenfield nature of the site and the presence of features such the pond, trees and hedgerows.
-Mitigation measures for any adverse impact on the ecological value of the site including habitat loss should be met in the local area. - 5.
-Appropriate regard should be had to the presence of telecoms infrastructure and overhead electricity infrastructure adjacent and in proximity to the site. - 6.
-A Public Right of Way (2-8-FP\10) runs in a north west/south east direction across the site from Croston Barn Lane on the southern boundary of the site and should be incorporated into any future development. - 7.
-The development should make land available for a new primary school which will form part of the financial contributions towards education.
-If the Local Planning Authority is satisfied that land is not needed as a result of approved school expansions to provide sufficient additional places at local primary schools to address the impact of the developments in Garstang and surrounding area, a contribution should be made towards the expansion of existing schools. - 8.
-A financial contribution towards the Primary Sustainable Transport which includes the improvement of specified junctions in the area and contributions to the A6 Barton to Garstang Sustainable Transport Strategy, and any future updates of the Strategy, will be required. - 9.
-The following should be taken into account in preparing the masterplan and planning application: - a) Telecoms infrastructure and overhead electricity infrastructure adjacent and in proximity to the site. - 8. b) The site is within Source Protection Zone 3 of abstraction boreholes.
+Mitigation measures for any adverse impact on the ecological value of the site including habitat loss should be met in the local area.
+5. Appropriate regard should be had to the presence of telecoms infrastructure and overhead electricity infrastructure adjacent and in proximity to the site.
+6. A Public Right of Way ( 2-8-FP_10 ) runs in a north west/south east direction across the site from Croston Barn Lane on the southern boundary of the site and should be incorporated into any future development.
+7. The development should make land available for a new primary school which will form part of the financial contributions towards education.
+If the Local Planning Authority is satisfied that land is not needed as a result of approved school expansions to provide sufficient additional places at local primary schools to address the impact of the developments in Garstang and surrounding area, a contribution should be made towards the expansion of existing schools.
+8. A financial contribution towards the Primary Sustainable Transport which includes the improvement of specified junctions in the area and contributions to the A6 Barton to Garstang Sustainable Transport Strategy, and any future updates of the Strategy, will be required.
+9. The following should be taken into account in preparing the masterplan and planning application: a) Telecoms infrastructure and overhead electricity infrastructure adjacent and in proximity to the site.
+8 b) The site is within Source Protection Zone 3 of abstraction boreholes dwelling capacity of the site is restricted to a maximum of 53 dwellings, unless otherwise agreed with the local planning

+Site SA1/17 - Land S outh of Prospect Farm, West of the A6, Garstang

+Playing Field

+Site Area: 2.66 Hectares

+Use: Housing

-Site Area: 2.66 Hectares Use: Housing Site Capacity: 53_70 dwellings.
-Owning to restrictions on highway capacity the dwelling capacity of the site is restricted to a maximum of 53 dwellings, unless otherwise agreed with the local planning authority.
-Housing Site Delivery: The development site is expected to be fully delivered within the Plan period.
+53- 70 dwellings.
+Owning to restrictions on highway capacity the

+The development site is expected to be fully delivered within the authority.

+Denvery.

+Site Description

-The site comprises open fields in a flat topography to the south west of Garstang off the A6.
+The site comprises or en fields in a flat topography to the south west of Garstang off the